Sphere Surface Area Calculator

 SA = 4 × π × r²

 Sphere surface area is exactly four times the area of the cross-sectional circle through the center.
-Archimedes proved this — that a sphere’s surface equals the curved surface of a cylinder with the same radius and height equal to the diameter (2πr × 2r = 4πr²).
+Archimedes got there first, and by a route that still looks like a trick: the surface of a sphere equals the curved surface of the cylinder that just wraps it, 2πr × 2r, which is the same 4πr².

 If you wanted to wrap a basketball in tape (the orange-ball aesthetic with black lines), you’d need ~280 sq in of orange tape minus the line widths.